alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   be the start/stop hotkey I have set in E.D.I.S.O.N.
 * `[what’s;what is] left to [map;be mapped]`: Tells you which bodies EDDI thinks are worth mapping in the system that you haven’t mapped yet.
+* `[what;which] materials do i need?`: Runs the EDDI responder that tells you which materials are below wanted threshold.
+Needs setting those first.
+Gets very spammy if you do it for all of them; personally I only set them for g5 manufactured, so I can quickly check if it’s worth looking for HGE in a system I’m in.

 ### Ship Controls ###